Noksjava/ENVOY.gemlink/README.md

 # ENVOY.Gemlink-SIP

-A lightweight SIP -> AI (Gemini) voice gateway focused on direct IP calling and real time audio bridging.
-A SIP endpoint to answer INVITEs, negotiate RTP via SDP and stream PCMU audio over RTP.
+A lightweight SIP -> AI (Gemini) voice gateway / SIP endpoint to answer INVITEs, negotiate RTP via SDP and stream PCMU audio over RTP.

 ## What it does